samuelleblanc/starter-academic/content/home/about.md

   # image_position = "center"
   image_parallax = true  # Use a fun parallax-like fixed background effect? true/false
   text_color_light = true  # Text color (true=light or false=dark).

+# <span class="style-widget-title">Bio</span>

+Samuel LeBlanc spends alot of time measuring how aerosol and clouds interact with sunlight and how they affect current and future climate.

+My research is focused on cloud and aerosol remote sensing.
+I am interested in quantifying cloud and aerosol properties in areas difficult to sample from satellite to evaluate their radiative effect on climate and refine process understanding.
+In this context, I combine remote sensing products of clouds and aerosol from satellite, ground-based, and airborne measurements, while focusing on hyperspectral measurements of transmitted sunlight.
+I use observations and their interpretations, developed new measurement technologies, and implemented new retrieval methodologies to further the understanding of climate radiative effects.
+Linking technical aspects of instrument and technology development with remote sensing and process understanding is one of my strong interests.